liskieero/Homework/README.md

-# Homework
+# Projects
-This repository consists of R scripts from selected homework projects.
+This repository consists of R scripts from selected projects.